Old-school classics like this Old-Fashioned Tuna Macaroni Salad stick around and stand up to the test of time for good reasons!

 - 1 small rib celery, quartered lengthwise then thinly sliced

-Variations: Though we prefer this just as written, you may enjoy adding chopped hard-boil egg, cheddar cheese cubes, crumbled bacon or sliced pimiento-stuffed green olives.
+Variations: Though we prefer this just as written, you may enjoy adding chopped hard-boil egg, cheddar cheese cubes, crumbled bacon, peppers, or sliced pimiento-stuffed green olives.